yanghengtang/tp/docs/DeveloperGuide.md

 ![ListPatientSequence](images/ListAppointmentSequence.png)

-The following activity diagram summarizes what happens when a user wants to list a new appointment:
+The following activity diagram summarizes what happens when a user wants to list appointment(s):

 ![ListCommandActivity](images/ListAppointmentCommandActivityDiagram.png)